amartzloff/logical-chatbot/README.md

 **requirements** : file with the modules and their version to be installed

 ## TODO :
-(You may first and foremost want to run
+First and foremost you should make sure you'll get the specific version of every package needed for this project by running :
 ```bash
 pip install -r requirements.txt
 ```
-to make sure you'll get the specific version of every package needed for this project.
-Then, do :)
+Then, do :
 1. First, run *dataset_creating.py* to create the dataset.